Skip to main content

 Sleep Medicine Doctor located in Wilson, NC, Raleigh, NC & Garner, NC

 Sleep apnea is one of the most dangerous sleep disorders.
 When you have sleep apnea you basically stop breathing while you are asleep because your airways are obstructed.
 Sometimes you might not even know that you suffer from sleep apnea.
 Typical symptoms are loud snoring or shortness of air during the night.
 At SleepCues, Dr. Domingo Rodriguez-Cué, our board-certified sleep medicine specialist offers effective solutions for patients with any type of sleep apnea.
-To learn more, call your nearest SleepCues office in Wilson, Raleigh, or Clayton to book your appointment online today.
+To learn more, call your nearest SleepCues office in Wilson, or Clayton to book your appointment online today.

 Sleep Apnea Q & A